hasanshanss/havhav/README.md

-# havhav

-Welcome to Havhav.az - The first social network in Azerbaijan designed for animal lovers and served for pets.
+# Welcome to Havhav.az - The first social network in Azerbaijan designed for animal lovers and served for pets.

 Here you can:

 Build Pet Profiles: Showcase your pets with photos and stories.